Grady828/FirstBankOfSuncoast/README.md

 switch (choice)
 {

-case “Deposit”:
-Ask the user if they would like to choose Savings or Checking?
+case “Deposit”(Like Add in Dino) (if (userChoice==Deposit) ADD)) Ask the user "Do you want to deposit into Savings or Checking?"
-Console writeLine
-Console readLine of answer

-    If (Savings)
-    Ask how much they want to input into savings?

-    If (Checking)
-    Ask how much they want to input into Checking?
+Console readLine of answer as 'whereDepositIsGoing'= Account ( --var newAccount=Answer (savings or checkings)) Ask $"How much they want to input into {answer}" Console readline of answer and parse into int as 'amountOfDeposit' = Amount (--var newAmount= answer (How much)) create a new Transaction object, filling in these properties var newtransaction= new Transaction() - Amount = amountOfDeposit ( newtransaction.Amount=newAmount) - KindOfTransaction = "Deposit" ( --var newType=deposit (deposit or withdraw) - TimeStamp - fill in with the current time = DateTime.Now - WhereGoing = whereDepositIsGoing = Account ( newtransaction.Account=newAccount)
+Add that new transaction our `List`

+transaction.Add(newtransaction)

-    Write all the transactions to the file (the four lines of code for the fileWriter) break;
+    Write all the transactions to the file (the four lines of code for the fileWriter) Break; “”

 case “Withdraw”:
 Ask the user if they would like to choose Savings or Checking?
 If (Savings)
 Ask how much they want to withdraw from savings?
+-Find savings
 If there is enough money in account
 Remove money from savings
 Write all the transactions to the file (the four lines of code for the fileWriter)